veeam/blksnap/doc/README-upstream-kernel.md

 [Initial patch](https://lore.kernel.org/linux-block/1655135593-1900-1-git-send-email-sergei.shtepa@veeam.com/) was posted at 13 June 2022.

-Thanks to many replies, mainly by Christoph Hellwig and Randy Dunlap but not only many improvements have been made.
+Thanks to many replies, mainly by Christoph Hellwig and Randy Dunlap but not only, many improvements have been made.

 [A "v1" patch](https://lore.kernel.org/lkml/20221102155101.4550-1-sergei.shtepa@veeam.com/) was posted at 2 November 2022.